 In order to draft your MI Eviction Notice for free with Rocket Lawyer, click "Make document" above to start the process.
 After collecting your answers to a few questions about your situation, Rocket Lawyer will build a Michigan Eviction Notice that is customized for your needs.
 This route is, in most cases, notably more affordable and convenient than hiring your average law firm.

 If you want to understand the full cost of eviction, you'll need to take into consideration the fees associated with filing court documents, legal fees, the value of unrecovered rent payments, storage or cleaning fees, and lastly, the time and money spent on looking for a replacement tenant.
 Luckily, you will not need to pay hundreds of dollars in legal fees to produce your Notice of Eviction.
-Different from many other eviction form providers that you might find elsewhere, Rocket Lawyer offers Premium membership holders up to a 40% discount when hiring a lawyer, so an On Call attorney can represent you if you do proceed with an eviction lawsuit.
+Different from many other eviction form providers that you might find elsewhere, Rocket Lawyer offers Premium membership holders up to a 40% discount when hiring a lawyer, so an Rocket Lawyer network attorney can represent you if you do proceed with an eviction lawsuit.

 The duration of the eviction process for Michigan will usually depend on the notice requirements, along with the total volume of cases that are happening simultaneously.
 Here's a basic overview of Michigan notice periods:

 - Rental contract violations: No notice is required by law

 - No direct fault: The notice period must be equal to the rent payment period

 Following the notice period, an eviction may take anywhere from 2 weeks to 2 months.
 Please note that in certain types of housing, including where rent payments are subsidized, the mandated notice period may be even longer.

 Do I need to hire an attorney if I am evicting someone in Michigan?